yokolet/new-note/_posts/2017-06-04-construct-binary-tree.md

 is easy as well.

 Constructing a string from tree is also easier then previous style.
-Here again, simply traversing in the preorder creats a string.
+Here again, simply traversing in the preorder creates a string.
 While a node is there, add a value and delimiter.
 When it comes to children of leaf node, a marker will be added.